How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Symptom Likely Firmware Issue Solution Success Rate

-Intermittent false jam alerts Sensor calibration drift Factory reset + manual recalibration in app 85%
+Intermittent false jam alerts Sensor calibration drift Factory reset + manual recalibration in the app 85%

 Treat count consistently wrong Counter algorithm bug Clear app cache, run "relearn treats" procedure 90%